skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-troubleshooting.rst

 .. code-block:: bash

-    # Use the GPU type from the output in your task launch command
+    # Replace the GPU type from the sky show-gpus output in the task launch command
-    $ sky launch -y -c mygpucluster --cloud kubernetes --gpu <specify-a-gpu-type>:1 -- "nvidia-smi"
+    $ sky launch -y -c mygpucluster --cloud kubernetes --gpu <gpu-type>:1 -- "nvidia-smi"

     # Task should run and print the nvidia-smi output to the console